 With his vulnerable voice, cosmic soundscapes, and arresting arrangements, Greg Best is defining a new age of composition for the independent artist.
 Born in Rochester, New York, Best was raised in a musically diverse culture that has defined his sonic evolution to this day.
 From a very early age, he began to follow the music he heard inside, knowing it was leading him on a journey of self-discovery and earnest expression.

 In 2007, Best enrolled at Nazareth College where he studied jazz composition and music production.
-Under his predecessor, the late jazz and contemporary composer Paul Smoker, he began to trust his ears and instincts more than ever before and started to blend his unique sense of atmospheric textures with chord voicings he attributes to jazz pianist Bill Evans and contemporary composer Eric Whitacre.
+Under his predecessor, the late jazz and contemporary composer Paul Smoker, he began to trust his ears and instincts more than ever before and blended his unique sense of atmospheric textures with chord voicings he attributes to jazz pianist Bill Evans and contemporary composer Eric Whitacre.

 Following his graduation in 2011, Best endured severe emotional trauma after the suicides of his cousin, a college professor, and a friend all within only months of each other.
 He has struggled with severe depression since he was a child and developed panic disorder in his early 20s.
 He describes music as his “hope for survival in a culture of denial,” and is an advocate for mental health awareness and suicide prevention.
 Been Through Hell (released in 2018) is about his interactions with others while grieving the losses by suicide.
 In the song, he addresses the people he describes as wanting him to be “back to normal.”